 How to Make It:

-• Serve over rice or noodles for a flavorful and satisfying meal.
+- Serve it over rice or noodles for a delicious and filling meal.

 8. Corned Beef and Egg Breakfast Cups